-The other thing I disliked was the whole sense that the whole film was a set-up for the next Avengers movie, the imminent Infinity War (8).
+The other thing I disliked was the whole sense that the whole film was a set-up for the next Avengers movie, Infinity War.
 Ever since the first Avengers, the films have getting bigger and bigger with more money than ever spent on them.
 But part of me wonders whether they have gotten too much - there's no way that this feels like a $250 million movie, despite the fancy visuals and endless carnage.
 Am I expecting too much as an audience member?
 They don't feel as light-hearted or as enjoyable as they used to and I worry that the market might have become over-saturated.

 Should I watch it?